 Cultural Backlash Against Big Tech

-Blockchain –powered applications and currencies could turn into anti-establishment thing that becomes the establishment.
+powered applications and currencies could turn into anti-establishment thing that becomes the establishment.
 Empathy for the underdog is a powerful force.
 Decentralization and cryptocurrencies were born from the ashes of the global financial crisis as a backlash against big banks and corporate greed.

-The whole idea behind blockchain and distributed ledger tech focuses on eliminating the middleman.
+In general, the whole idea behind blockchain and distributed ledger tech focuses on eliminating the middleman.
 No big banks, no big government manipulating cash reserves.
 The steady wave of resentment against these entities could give blockchain a lift in 2018.
 As this turns into a David and Goliath story, the big players will start paying more attention.

 Perfect Storm Brewing